SkretasLab/ProteoSeeker/README.md

 ## 2.2 Source code
 ### 2.2.1 Prerequisites
 #### a.
 Anaconda
 <p align="justify">To install ProteoSeeker from source code, conda, from Anaconda, must be installed and activated in your system.
-Instructions for the installation of Anaconda in Linux are provided in the following link:</p>
+Instructions for the installation of Anaconda in Linux are provided through the following link:</p>

 Anaconda for Linux: https://docs.anaconda.com/free/anaconda/install/linux/